Skip to main content

 The purpose of Table 16 is to demonstrate your model's robustness across a range of operating conditions and balanced faults.

-• We assumed that Q = 0 MVAr operating condition tests are required for Table 22 DMAT and Qmax/Qmin operating condition tests are only required for Full DMAT.
+• Table 22 is unclear on what initial reactive power tests shold be included as part of Table 22.
+It only states that tests 206-225 are required.
+We assumed that Q = 0 MVAr operating condition tests are required for Table 22 DMAT and Qmax/Qmin operating condition tests are only required for Full DMAT.
 Additionally, we have assumed Q = ±0.3 MVAr for Qmax/Qmin in accordance with the comment, "In absence of specific levels, +0.3pu and -0.3pu could be used".

 Table 17 (Tests 226 - 229): Source energy changes